Geopolitics of the Roman Empire: Location of Roman capitals

+Sirmium, in present-day Serbia, was chosen for its proximity to the Danube frontier, where there were incursions from Gothic tribes.
+It lay on a road network that included the Via Aurelia which to the Adriatic sea, Via Gemina and Via Militaris which ran through the spine of the Balkans to the Aegean Sea and Anatolia.

+Nicomedia was chosen by Diocletian as his capital due to its more central location between Europe and Asia.
+Once again, it was close to several strategic roads that ran between the Balkans and Anatolia and into Syria.
+Though in Asia, Nicomedia was close to Europe.
+During Diocleatian's reign it became the Empire's most populated city.

 When Constantine I became sole Emperor he built a new capital at Constantinople because of its site with easy access to the Danube and Euphrates frontiers able to meet the European barbarian and Sassanid threat respectively as well as its more defensible location than Nicomedia, surrounded as it was with water on three sides.

 After the battle of Adrianople, the Rhine and Danube frontiers became incredibly porous and an independent horde of Goths were loose within the borders of the empire.
-Alaric I's siege of Milan in 403 was enough to persuade emperor Honorius to move the capital to a less exposed location and so Ravenna became capital of the Western Empire as it was surrounded by swamps on all sides and harder to lay siege to.
+Alaric I's siege of Milan in 403 was enough to persuade emperor Honorius to move the capital to a less exposed location.
+Ravenna became capital of the Western Empire as it was surrounded by marshes on all sides and harder to lay siege to.
+The city also had access to the Adriatic Sea at a time when Western Roman Empire's greatest threat, the Visigoths had not managed to attain maritime supremacy.

-Troop locations

-The Romans were a highly martial civilisation, troops were used to defend the empire from external threats as well as by commanders to stake a claim at being Emperor.